-A: While the CDC Foundation will be hiring the candidates, PHAs will be engaged from the beginning.
+A: While the CDC Foundation will be hiring the candidates, PHAs will be engaged immediately after the PHA is selected for the WAI.
 The CDC Foundation will meet with PHAs to discuss and finalize job descriptions, interview guides and onboarding processes.
 A shortlist of pre-screened candidates will be shared with PHAs to review.
 PHA hiring teams may select candidates they would like to interview from the shortlist.
 Interview panels will consist of 1-2 CDC Foundation staff and 1-2 PHA staff.
 All interview panelists will receive interview training.
 The CDC Foundation has final decision making authority around hiring selections; however, the CDC Foundation will strongly consider the feedback of the PHA in making these decisions.